-In climate economics the Pigouvian price is referred to as the social cost of carbon or the SCC.
-This is defined as the expected present discounted value of all present and future damages caused by emitting one additional ton of carbon today.
-In fact the SCC is a more general concept than a Pigouvian tax as it can be evaluated along other paths than the optimal path.
-For example, the SCC evaluated along a business-asusual path where global warming externalities are not internalized by private actors in the economy, will be higher than along the optimal path if damages are convex enough (Olijslagers, 2021a).
+In climate economics the Pigouvian price is referred to as the social cost of carbon or SCC.
+Imposing the Pigouvian tax as the private price of carbon actually leads to decentralized implementation of the optimal policy.
+But the SCC is in fact a more general concept than a Pigouvian tax as it can be evaluated along other paths than the optimal path.
+For example, the SCC evaluated along a business-as-usual path where global warming externalities are not internalized by private actors in the economy will be higher than along the optimal path if damages are convex enough (Olijslagers, 2021a).

 Policy makers must evaluate the SCC under huge uncertainties regarding the wealth of future generations and future global warming damages resulting from emissions today.
-This involves difficult trade-offs between consumption today and (the risks of) damages from global warming to consumption in the distant future.
-For that reason we focus extensively on the nature of the stochastic processes driving this uncertainty, on whether we know their distribution or not and on the interaction with the preference structures determining society's current attitude with respect to future uncertainty.
+This involves difficult trade-offs between consumption today and the risks of damages from global warming to consumption and the risks of shocks to temperature in the near and distant future.
+For that reason we focus extensively on the nature of the stochastic processes driving these uncertainties, on whether we know their distribution or not and on the interaction with the preference structures determining society's current attitude with respect to future uncertainty.